 5. DIAGNOSTIC AND THERAPEUTIC ORDERS

-Students may write orders only after consulting with the attending physician and/or with the appropriate house staff member(s) assigned to the patient in question.
-These orders may be implemented by nursing staff as follows:
+Students may write orders at Memorial Medical Center only after consulting with the attending physician and/or with the appropriate house staff member(s) assigned to the patient in question.
+The student then assigns a physician co-signer of the orders.

 6. MEDICAL STUDENT'S SIGNATURE